NEW: AI SEO Playbook

 • Add tables and step-by-step instructions to make it easier for AI to parse.

-• Crawlability and indexing: Make sure Google can access your content in the first place.
-That means the Googlebot shouldn’t be blocked, and your pages need to return a 200 status code.
+• Crawlability and indexing: Make sure Google can access your content.
+Googlebot should not be blocked, and key pages should return a 200 status code.

-• Page speed: Run your site through PageSpeed Insights and fix what’s slowing it down.
-If needed, optimize images and the way your site handles returning visitors.
+• Page speed: Run your site through PageSpeed Insights and fix what slows it down.
+It is essential to compress images, reduce heavy scripts, and improve load times for returning visitors.

 • Mobile optimization: Prioritize the mobile version of your site, since Google uses it as the main version for indexing and ranking.

-• HTTPS: Secure your site with a valid SSL certificate (that little padlock in the browser).
-It supports SEO and signals to your visitors and search engines that your site is trustworthy.
+• HTTPS: Secure your site with a valid SSL certificate.
+It supports SEO and signals to visitors and search engines that your site is trustworthy.

-Another important part of technical SEO when optimizing for generative AI tools is schema markup.
-It adds structure to your pages and gives your content a better chance of appearing in the AI overview section.
+• Schema validation: Another important part of technical SEO when optimizing for generative AI tools is schema markup.
+Add schema markup to clarify page context, then validate it through the Rich Results Test.

 • Use the main entity naturally in the title, H1, intro, and key sections